ZacharieALES/porta-java/README.md

 * Porta commands must be in your path.

 ## How to define a polytope?
-1. Provide a linear formulation: the polytope will correspond to the convex hull of its feasible integer solutions.
+1. Provide a linear formulation;

 &nbsp;&nbsp;Advantage: usually easier to write;

-2. Provide a set of integer points: the polytope will directly correspond to their convex hull.
+2. Provide a set of integer points: the polytope will directly correspond to their convex hull (i.e., P = I(P)).

 &nbsp;&nbsp;Advantage: usually quicker (it may be long for porta to find the integer points associated to a formulation).